During an Investigation

 The decision to start an investigation does not mean there has been any improper conduct.
 Rather, we investigate to:

-- determine if there is evidence of criminal conduct and potential criminal offences involved
+- determine if there is evidence of criminal conduct and potential criminal offences;

-- determine if there is evidence of conduct warranting disciplinary action
+- determine if there is evidence of conduct warranting disciplinary action; and

-- expose strengths and weaknesses in an organisation’s processes that could allow improper to occur.
+- expose weaknesses in an organisation’s processes that could might give rise to improper conduct.

 Duration of investigations

-The duration of our investigations depend on the complexity and nature of the allegations.
+The duration of our investigations depends on the complexity and nature of the allegations.

-There is no time limit on how long an investigation must or must not take.
-Some may be able to be resolved quite quickly, while others will take a significant amount of time (months or years).
+There is no time limit on how long an investigation may take.
+Some investigations may be able to be resolved quickly, while others will take a significant amount of time (months or years).

-If you are approached by an Office of the ICAC Investigator
+If you are approached by an ICAC Investigator

-Every Office of the ICAC Investigator is issued with an identification card which includes a photograph.
+Every ICAC Investigator is issued with photographic identification.

-An Office of the ICAC Investigator must show their ID to those that they approach, unless it is not practical to do so in the circumstances.
+An ICAC Investigator must show their ID to those they approach, unless it is not practical to do so in the circumstances.